tahsiniftekhar/nest-playground/src/playground/guards/README.md

 - Guards have access to execution context and metadata
 - Role-based authorization is implemented using custom decorators

+Execution Timing
+- Guards are executed **before the route handler** but after Middleware.
+They act as gatekeepers, blocking unauthorized requests from reaching the handler.

 Why guards matter:
 - Authentication and authorization are centralized
 - Controllers remain clean